 Key Findings

-The cost for an online marketing master's degree in the South ranges from $15,000 to $40,000, with public universities offering lower tuition than private ones.
+The cost of tuition for an online marketing degree in the South ranges from $15,000 to $30,000, with public universities offering lower rates for in-state residents.

 The chart above shows the distribution of the total cost of Online Marketing in the South in 2024.
 Each bar denotes the number of institutions with total cost of study falling into given interval.